Ahmadhha/P1_T4_Test/README.md

 3. Different types of crime in GTA are (In order from highest to lowest) Assualt, Break and Enter, Auto Theft and Theft Over $5000.

-4. The pie chart for crime rate vs premises type shows that crime, regardless of type, happens most often outside, then in apartments, and commercial locations, and least happens in education and transit areas.
-While crimes happening outside is a redundant information, the relatively high percentages of crime occurrences in apartments (24%), commercial buildings (20.5%), and houses (17.8%) important because they are accounted for in calculating the premium.
+4. Most crimes occur in the evening (6.00pm to 12.00am) and the least crimes occur in the morning (6.00am to 12.00pm)

+5. Different types of crime in GTA are (In order from highest to lowest) Assault, Break and Enter, Auto Theft and Theft Over $5000.

 5. Crime rate doesnt show any significant changes during seasons.
 The insurance company does not have to take climate into account when calculating premium.